Name and authorization

 Upon the request of the Mayor, the Chairman of the Library Board of Commissioners, or designee, shall attend and take part in the City’s process of interviewing of prospective candidates for the position of Library Director and in making a recommendation to the Mayor regarding the selection of a Library Director.

 Pursuant to Massachusetts General Laws chapter 43, section 52 and 53, the Library Director shall be the head of the Library Department and shall be appointed by the Mayor.
-The mayor and/or designee will annually provide a formal review of the performance of the Library Director in consultation with the library commission.

 The Director is authorized to hire, suspend, and terminate library employees in accordance with the personnel policies of the City of Springfield.
 The Library Director shall be held responsible for the proper direction and supervision of the staff, for the care and maintenance of the library property, for adequate and proper selections of books and other library materials in keeping with the stated policy of the Commission, for efficient delivery of library services to the public, and for the Library Department’s financial operation within the limitations of the budgeted appropriation.
 The Library Director or the Library Directors designee shall attend all duly constituted Commission meetings.